srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. Under **Encoding**, note there are two options and that **AVRO** is selected.

-    > [!NOTE] By default IoT Hub writes the content in Avro format, which has both a message body property and a message property.
+    > **Note**:  By default IoT Hub writes the content in Avro format, which has both a message body property and a message property.
 The Avro format is not used for any other endpoints.
 Although the Avro format is great for data and message preservation, it's a challenge to use it to query data.
 In comparison, JSON or CSV format is much easier for querying data.
 IoT Hub now supports writing data to Blob storage in JSON as well as AVRO.

 1. The final field **File name format** specifies the pattern used to write the data to files in storage.
 The various tokens are replace with values as the file is created.